tbuchi888/golang-slashcommand-k8s/README.md

 # golang-slashcommand-k8s
-This BOT made by gollang for slash command of mattermost and Slack.
+- This BOT made by gollang for slash command of mattermost and Slack.
 And it run on Docker and k8s.

-But these are still being verified.
+- But these are still being verified.
-This is Sample program.
+- This is Sample program.

+## before that
+- You need to set up for slash command of mattermost or Slack.
+- And, When you get slash command token , you need to change or Set Env GOBOTTOKEN(Your_slashcommand_token).
+  - k8s: k8s/gobotblue.yml or edit deployment,
+  - Docker: docker run -e option
+  - golang: export

-## Usage
+## Usage example
 ### on k8s / minikube

 ```